Tell Her that She’s Beautiful

 Hi guys.
 It’s Dad.

-Do you know the difference between a weed that grows flowers and a flowering plant?
+Do you know the difference between a flowering weed and a flowering plant?
 I sure don’t.
 Does it even matter?
-Which one is more beautiful?
-If you ask the florist and he’ll tell you that the expensive one is more beautiful.
-The truth is…how could a florist, or anybody else for that matter, possibly know what’s beautiful to you?
+They’re both plants, and they both grow flowers, right?
+But which one is more beautiful?
+If you ask the florist, he’ll tell you that the expensive one beautiful.
+The truth is…how could a florist possibly know what’s beautiful to you?

-When you grow older and you find a young lady that you’re really drawn to, tell her that she is beautiful.
-If she wasn’t, you probably wouldn’t be attracted to her in the first place.
-Is it her intelligence or her kindness that you’re attracted to?
-Is it her spirit or her sense of humor?
-Is it her eyes or her smile?
-Or is it a unique blend of all of it?
-Something attracted you to her, and her to you.
+When you grow older and you find a young lady that you’re really attracted to, tell her that she is beautiful.
+She is beautiful the way she is.
+If she wasn’t, you wouldn’t be attracted to her in the first place.
+Is it her intelligence or her kindness?
+Is it her strong spirit or her sense of humor?
+Or is it a unique blend of all of those qualities?
+Something attracted you to her, and her to you; something beautiful.

-Sure, when you go to a dance or out on a date, when her hair is done up just right and her make up looks great, oh yea, and she wears that cute outfit and is completely put together, yep…she is beautiful!
 But what about when she goes to sleep?
-What about when she wakes up in the morning?
+What about when she wakes up in the morning with messy hair and wrinkly ol’ pajamas?
 Did she somehow, in the middle of the night, become a completely different person?
 Of course not.
-She is the same person, with the same heart, the same mind, the same sense of humor and the same eyes.
-Sure, her hair is a mess; and she’s sleepy, but she is just as beautiful as she was the night before.
-I promise, it’s true.
+She is the same person, with the same heart, the same mind, the same sense of humor; the same beauty.
+Yeah, her hair is a mess, and she’s sleepy, but she is just as beautiful as she was the night before.
+It’s the truth.
+I promise.

-Hide her eyes from the ridiculous standards that our society created.
-Tell her not to believe the lies and deceit of the media.
-She is, as God intended, perfect.
-Her hair is perfect, straight or curly, long or short, blonde, brown, or gray.
+Protect her beauty, boys.
+Protect what’s inside.
+Hide here eyes and her heart from the ridiculous standards that our society had created.
+Tell her to not to believe the lies and deceptions of the media.
+She is, as God intended; perfect.
+Maybe she’s tall.
+Maybe she’s short.
+Maybe she’s curvy, or maybe she’s not.
+Her eyes are unique.
+There aren’t any other eyes like hers.
+Her hair is perfect, straight or curly, long or short, blonde, brown, red, or gray.
 It’s perfect.
-The media will fight you all the way, but you can’t let them win.

-That inner beauty though; that beauty that made you fall in love; that beauty that made your heart ache when you were apart.
-That beauty never goes away.
-If you tend to it and nurture it…It grows.
+That inner beauty though; that beauty that took you beyond attraction and made you fall in love; that beauty that made your heart ache when you were apart; that beauty doesn’t goes away.
+Like a flower, if you care for it, it grows.

-Guys, see that sort of beauty in all things: in all people.
+Guys, I want you to see that beauty in all things.
 It’s in the sunset.
 It’s in the mountains.
-It’s in a rock or a landmark or a skyscraper or a painting.
+It’s in a rock or a landmark or a skyscraper.
 And it’s in each of you.
 And it’s in all of us.

 …and tell her she’s beautiful.